 The Pure Championship First Tee Open at Pebble Beach, a unique event on the Champions Tour, was launched in 2004.
 It is held on two of the Monterey Peninsula’s most beautiful and world-renowned golf courses, Pebble Beach Golf Links and Poppy Hills Golf Course.
 This tournament serves as an international showcase for The First Tee, an initiative to impact the lives of young people by providing learning facilities and educational programs that promote character development and life-enhancing values through the game of golf.
-Professional Paul Broadhurst, won the 2016 Nature Valley First Tee Open at Pebble Beach and hopefully will be back to defend his title!

 Since its inception, the Monterey Peninsula Foundation has focused on improving the quality of life on the Monterey Peninsula and surrounding areas and has directly impacted and provided meaningful and measurable benefits to the community.
 Today, the Foundation is committed to funding organizations and programs that demonstrate the greatest positive effect.
 The Foundation is guided in grant making by specific areas of interest that include: youth, education, health, human services, arts, community and environmental programs.
 Particular emphasis is given to the promotion of youth development and educational programs that develop and foster contributing members to the community’s values and ideals for future generations.